younbaek/younbaek.github.io/index.md

       My CV is <a href="https://younbaek.github.io/assets/papers/baek_cv.pdf" target="_blank">here</a>.<br><br>

-      In my <a href="https://younbaek.github.io/assets/papers/baek_jmp.pdf" target="_blank">job market paper</a>, I try to understand how foreign policy preferences are formed and how they translate into actual policies in the United States, a key player in driving the global economy.<br><br>
+      In my <a href="https://younbaek.github.io/assets/papers/baek_jmp.pdf" target="_blank">job market paper</a>, I explore how intercultural interactions shaped support for foreign aid in the United States, a key player in the global economy.<br><br>

       I am also working on industrial policy and R&D.
     </td>